zacharyelston/rrmcpy/README.md

 ## Features

 - Modular architecture with clear separation of concerns
-- 17+ MCP tools for Redmine interaction
+- **29 MCP tools** covering all aspects of Redmine interaction
 - Compatible with any MCP client framework
 - Comprehensive test suite and CI pipeline
 - Follows "Keep It Simple" design principles
+- Full support for issues, projects, versions, wikis, and templates

 ## Documentation